abdullahcanakci/pdf_graphpaper/readme.md

 ```

-There is minimal failsafes in place don't try to break it ;)
+There are minimal failsafes in place, please don't try to break it ;)